Dune II: Reception

 According to Westwood Studios, Dune II was a commercial success, with global sales in excess of 250,000 units by November 1996.

 Computer Gaming World in 1993 stated that the PC version of Dune II "easily outshines its predecessor in terms of game play ... a real gem", with "arguably the most outstanding sound and graphics ever to appear in a strategy game of its kind".
-A February 1994 survey of space war games gave it a grade of B+, stating that without online play, there was little replayability once each House conquered the planet, but a May 1994 survey of strategic space games set in the year 2000 and later gave the game five stars out of five, describing it as "a wargame par excellance; superb graphics and sound make an enjoyable gaming experience".
+A February 1994 survey of space war games gave it a grade of B+, stating that without online play, there was little replayability once each House conquered the planet, but a May 1994 survey of strategic space games set in the year 2000 and later gave the game five stars out of five, describing it as "a wargame par excellence; superb graphics and sound make an enjoyable gaming experience".
 The magazine hoped that Command & Conquer would be its sequel.
 Electronic Games gave the game a 92% score.

 When the Amiga version of Dune II was released in 1993, it was met with positive reviews.
 CU Amiga magazine rated the game highly with 85%, praising the smooth gameplay and controls.
 Dune II received Amiga User International's Game of the Month award when it was reviewed in September 1993.

 GamePro rated the Genesis version 17 out of 20, dubbing it "one of the best war strategy carts for the Genesis" while praising the controls, digitized speech, music, and fun gameplay.
 Electronic Gaming Monthly scored the Genesis version 32 out of 40, commenting that the gameplay is not only addictive, but easy to learn, which they stated is highly unusual for a strategy game.
 Game Informer rated it 8.25 out of 10.

-In 1993 Computer Gaming World named Dune II Strategy Game of the Year.
+In 1993, Computer Gaming World named Dune II Strategy Game of the Year.
 The game was ranked the 11th best game of all time by Amiga Power in 1996.
 In 1996, Computer Gaming World declared Dune 2 the 70th-best computer game ever released.
 In 2004, this "legendary" game entered the GameSpy Hall of Fame.
 In Poland, it was included in the retrospective lists of the best Amiga games by Wirtualna Polska (ranked eight) and CHIP (ranked fourth).
 In 2012, Time named it one of the 100 greatest video games of all time.
 In 1994, PC Gamer US named Dune II the 49th best computer game ever.
 That same year, PC Gamer UK named it the 21st best computer game of all time, calling it "a wargame for those who don't like wargames".
 In 1996, GamesMaster listed the Mega Drive version 8th in its "The Gamesmaster Mega Drive Top 10".
 In the same issue, they also ranked the PC version 21st on their "Top 100 Games of All Time".